 * Ofsted 2019

 We foster an appreciation of the importance of all individual subjects highlighting links and connections to other subjects studied.
 Each subject provides a narrative or journey of study detailing the what, why and how of its content and assessment.
-Subject delivery is collaboratively planned by our expert subject directors and department teams.
+Subject delivery is collaboratively planned by our expert Programme Leaders and department teams.
 Content is mapped to the National Curriculum and for older students mapped to examination specifications etc.

 Our schemes of work are structured to build subject knowledge and skills, revisiting and recapping information to enhance recall and help all students to learn well.
 In lessons teachers share with students what they are learning, how it will be learned and why it is important.
 We believe knowledge is powerful when remembered as it enhances our students’ understanding and application of subject specific and transferable skills.